peteroupc/peteroupc.github.io/colorgen.md

 There are many [**RGB color spaces**](#RGB_Color_Spaces), not just one.

-**RGB colors.** An RGB color consists of three components in the following order: "red", "green", "blue"; and each component is 0 or greater and 1 or less.
+**RGB colors.** An RGB color consists of three components in the following order: "red", "green", "blue".
+Often, each component is 0 or greater and 1 or less.
 (In this document, this format is called the  **0-1 format** and all RGB colors are in this format unless noted otherwise.)

 **RGBA colors.** Some RGB colors also contain a fourth component, called the _alpha component_, which is 0 greater and 1 or less (from fully transparent to fully opaque).
 Such RGB colors are called _RGBA colors_ in this document.
-RGB colors without an alpha component are generally considered to be fully opaque (and to have an implicit alpha component of 1).
+RGB colors without an alpha component are generally considered fully opaque (so with an implicit alpha component of 1).

 <a id=RGB_Integer_Formats></a>
 ### RGB Integer Formats